robang74/roberto-a-foglietta/299-such-a-man-of-common-sense.md

 seems like an exclusive club of illuminati doing a great business richly profitable.

 Just in case the previous explanation was too convoluted and historically richly based, compared to the example above, to be got quickly.
 At this time, the idea that you still have not got a clue but still reading is quite fascinating.

-Which is the reason because Casino has no clock displaying the time on the walls, nor windows to check outside and not even an easy way to get out plus some of them also offering free drinks, food and accommodation in their hotel, just in case you feel lucky.
+Which is the reason because Casinos have no clocks displaying the time on the walls, nor windows to check outside and not even an easy way to get out plus some of them also offering free drinks, food and accommodation in their hotel, just in case you feel lucky.

 The same with this paper, it is comfortable for me to be not excessively crystal clear but artisanally convoluted in crafting this piece of literature.
 Just because I am not in a peculiar urgency to check by person about the afterlife.
-I prefer to send many more in front of me, even if no one of them returned yet to tell us about it.
-Yes, it is dark humour and thanks for having noticed it.

 ---